paramt/go.param.me/README.md

 ```

 ### Remove URL
 In order to remove a redirect, the issue must be created by me, be titled "Remove URL", and have the <kbd>update redirects</kbd> label.
 The issue body should contain the short URL to remove.

 ## Modify
-If you'd like to create your own URL shortener, you can fork this repo but you'll need to change a few things:
+If you'd like to create your own URL shortener, fork this repo, modify [config.js](config.js), the meta redirect in [index.html](index.html), and the domain name in [CNAME](CNAME).
-- [CNAME](CNAME) - from `go.param.me` to your own short domain
-- [index.html](index.html) - change the meta redirect if someone goes to the index
-- [script.js](script.js) - change the values for `redirectURL`, `utm`, and the first parameter for `getCSV()`
-- [update_redirects.py](update_redirects.py) - change the parameters to `clean_exit()` (called 3 times)

 ## License
 The repo is licensed under the [MIT License](LICENSE), so you may use and modify the code in any way as long as the copyright and license notices are kept.